DORA vs FERPA

 What It Is

 The Digital Operational Resilience Act (DORA), formally Regulation (EU) 2022/2554, is a transformative EU regulatory framework enhancing digital operational resilience in the financial sector against ICT disruptions like cyberattacks and system failures.
-Enacted December 2022 with full application January 17, 2025, it targets 20 financial entity types and critical third-party providers (CTPPs), employing a risk-based, proportional approach to harmonize rules across 27 member states.
+Enacted December 2022 and fully applicable since January 17, 2025, it targets 20 financial entity types and critical third-party providers (CTPPs), employing a risk-based, proportional approach to harmonize rules across 27 member states.

 Key Components